MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-troubleshooting.md

 * **Overriding a dataset** - Deployment overrides each dataset that is included in the target stage, even if the dataset wasn't changed.
 The user must be the owner of all the target stage datasets specified in the deployment.

-### Which permissions do I need to configure dataset rules?
+### Which permissions do I need to configure deployment rules?

-To configure dataset rules in deployment pipelines, you must be the dataset owner.
+To configure deployment rules in deployment pipelines, you must be the dataset owner.

 ### Why can't I see workspaces in the pipeline?